So What is BDARS All About?

 Amateur Radio is a great way to learn about communications technology and make friends all over the world.
 Getting involved in this fascinating hobby is very easy and won't cost and arm and a leg.

-By international agreement in the past, amateur radio operators were required to have a qualification endorsement of Morse Code proficiency to use frequencies below 30 MHz.
-In 2003 the Word Radio Conference (WRC) met in Geneva, Switzerland, and Morse code is no longer an internationally required qualification for an amateur radio license.
+By international agreement in the past, amateur radio operators were required to have a qualification in Morse Code proficiency to use frequencies below 30 MHz.
+In 2003 the Word Radio Conference (WRC) met in Geneva, Switzerland, and Morse code is no longer internationally required for an amateur radio licence.

 Why not come along to a BDARS meeting and have a chat about Amateur Radio and see how easy it is to get on the air and chatting !